Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath.md

 1. After a brief delay, the client and server will spawn.
 1. In the console, you should expect to see the client and server sending RPC messages to each other.
 1. The client kicks off the exchange in its `Update` call the first time with a counter value of 0.
 1. It then makes an RPC call to the server with the next value.
-The server receives this and calls the client, etc.  In the console view, you will see:
+The server receives this and calls the client.
+In the console view, you will see:

 ```
 Server Received the RPC #1